Cave Springs Enhancement Project

 As a senior with limited walking capability how could I visit this site?

-Brian Merritt 12 months ago
+Brian Merritt over 1 year ago

 Consider cycling roots, and working with local wineries to promote cycling in the area.
 It would have a limited footprint, and encourage connectivity between nature and local businesses.
 Cycling should be save and available in the area with proper route maps.
 Work with the wineries to connect green spaces and conservation areas with bicycle routes.
 Cycling should be a key part of the plan, where people can ride up and dock their bicycles outside routes for hiking.